discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ### Methods

 Methods are always defined after fields and the constructor of your class.
-There are 3 types of methods listed in logical order of appearance:
+<br>There are 3 types of methods listed in logical order of appearance:

 1. Overriding or Implementing which make use of the `@Override` tag
 2. Internal (impl) setters which can be found in the impl classes of JDA.